hansioan/slidebasedocs/user/pages/02.human_enhancers/03.results/docs.md

 + **View all** found enhancers in the UCSC Genome Browser: Input UCSC track information such as name, description and color and view the enhancers as a custom track in the [UCSC Genome Browser](http://genome.ucsc.edu).

 + **Get DNA Sequences** for all found enhancers.
-In addition to the enhancer sequences given by their genomic coordinates, a total of 600 extra nucleotides can be added to the 5' and/or 3' end of each individual sequence.
+In addition to the enhancer sequences given by their genomic coordinates, a maximum of 400 extra nucleotides can be added to each the 5' and/or 3' end of each individual enhancer sequence.

 + **Motif Discovery**: Perform basic motif discovery on the resulting enhancer sequences using the [MEME motif discovery tool](http://meme.nbcr.net/meme/).
-The enhancer sequences can be padded with a total of 600 extra nucleotides at the 5’ and/or 3’ end.
+The enhancer sequences can be padded with a maximum of 400 extra nucleotides on each of the 5' and/or 3' ends.
 The MEME job will be sent via email if the user inputs a valid email address.

+    !!! <i class="fa fa-exclamation-circle"></i> **Note:**
+    !!!
-    Note:  The online version of MEME only accepts a maximum of 1,000 sequences which in total must not exceed 60,000 nucleotides.
+    !!!
+The online version of MEME only accepts a maximum of 1,000 sequences which in total must not exceed 60,000 nucleotides.
 All sequences must be longer than 8 nucleotides.
-In addition the maximum upstream and downstream extensions must not exceed 600 nucleotides.
+In addition the maximum upstream and downstream extensions for the enhancers must not exceed 600 nucleotides.